What is NetBSD?

 NetBSD is currently focused on providing a stable, cross-platform, secure, and research-oriented operating system.

-It is designed and well-organized with the priority of writing quality code and designed taking into account standards (POSIX, X/Open, and more related others).
+It is designed and well-organized with the priority of writing quality code, and is designed taking into account standards (POSIX, X/Open, and others related).
 Evidence of this sound design is its wide portability.

 Advantages